kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 The Creator responded: No.

 ## Motive
-Micah does not believe and the Creator has confirmed, it was not racially motivated.
+Micah does not believe, and the Creator has confirmed, it was not racially motivated.

 The massacre at Mount Calvary was continuing a cover up of the CIA’s misdeeds in Sandy Hook, TN.